Autoencoding Slow Representations for Semi-supervised Data Efficient Regression: Introduction

 \section{Introduction}

-Neuroscience suggests that a major difference between state of the art deep learning architectures and the human brain is that cells in the brain do not react to single stimuli, but instead extract invariant features from sequences of fast changing sensory input signals~\citep{bengio2009slow}.
-Evidence found in the hierarchical organization of simple and complex vision cells shows that time-invariance is the principle after which the cortex extracts the underlying generative factors of these sequences and that these factors usually change slower than the observed signal~\citep{wiskott2002slow,berkes2005slow, bengio2009slow}.
-Computational neuroscientists have named this paradigm the \textit{slowness principle} wherein individual measurements of a signal may vary quickly, but the underlying generative features vary slowly.
-For example, individual pixel values in a video change rapidly during short periods of time, but the scene itself changes slowly.
-This principle has found application in \textit{Slow Feature Analysis} (SFA)~\citep{wiskott2002slow}, transformation- and time-invariant object detection~\citep{franzius2011invariant,zou2011unsupervised}, and neural network pre-training~\citep{bengio2009slow}.
+Learning representations that capture general high level information from abundant unlabeled sensory data remains a challenge for unsupervised representation learning.
+Research in neuroscience suggests that a major difference between state-of-the-art deep learning architectures and the human brain is that cells in the brain do not react to single stimuli, but instead extract invariant features from sequences of fast changing sensory input signals~\cite{bengio2009slow}.
+Evidence found in the hierarchical organization of simple and complex vision cells shows that time-invariance is the principle after which the cortex extracts the underlying generative factors of these sequences and that these factors usually change slower than the observed signal~\cite{wiskott2002slow,berkes2005slow,bengio2009slow}.